How (and Why) to Attract Student Volunteers

 It’s expected that student helpers will graduate or transition away eventually, so remember to be prepared with a succession plan that addresses your fundraiser’s needs moving forward.

-Even if you already have membership-building plans this spring, adding students to your fundraiser family can help to tackle challenges related to technology, volunteer hours, online outreach and more.
+Even if you already have membership-building plans, adding students to your fundraiser family can help to tackle challenges related to technology, volunteer hours, online outreach and more.
 Plus, it’s a great way to inspire a young demographic of supporters to be invested in your organization from an early age!

 Now is a great time to build up your volunteer base with local students who are available and interested in building their resumes with skills and experiences that your organization can offer.

-And if you’re looking for more fundraising ideas for this spring, don’t hesitate to reach out to our team of Fundraising Experts.
+And if you’re looking for more fundraising ideas, don’t hesitate to reach out to our team of Fundraising Experts.
 We’ve helped over 5,000 fundraising organizations meet their sales goals with our line of premium products for every season.